pymupdf/PyMuPDF/README.md

 Once this is done, adjust directories in ``setup.py`` and the rest should be as easy as running ``python setup.py install``.

-In the following you find some comments for various operating systems and please do refer to our documentation for more.
+The following sections contain some platform-specific comments, but please do refer to our documentation for more.

 ## Arch Linux
 AUR: https://aur.archlinux.org/packages/python2-pymupdf/ currently only provides PyMuPDF version 1.9.2 for Python 2.